raclettejs/raclette-docs/docs/plugin-development/backend.md

 # Raclette Plugin Architecture: Server-Side Guide

-This guide demonstrates how to create robust server-side plugins in the Raclette framework.
+This guide demonstrates how to create robust backend-side plugins in the Raclette framework.
 Plugins in Raclette are self-contained modules that can define their own business logic, database models, API endpoints, and services.
 This architectural pattern promotes modularity, reusability, and maintainability in your applications.

 ## Plugin Structure Overview